 If this would have been built in the late 2022.
 I should have tried to squeezed in the SNAC PSX adapter (better latency and power handling) instead of the (sort of ugly) blue USB adapter used in my build.
 Please find more via the link(s) below:

-In my (from time to time) series with tech DIY guides (like the earlier Pacemaker SSD upgrade, and NESPi 4), I will here post an overview guide of my latest project.
-I reveal to you *drum roll*…The MiSTer Station (whoops, you already knew that from the title).
-You can call it a Playstation 1 (aka.
-PSX, PS1) dyi case mod as well, if that is more your cup of tea (…or coffee, I don’t judge).
+In my occasional series of tech DIY guides, such as the earlier Pacemaker SSD upgrade, and NESPi 4, I will share an overview of my latest project here.
+I present to you *drum roll*…The MiSTer Station (though you probably already knew that from the title).
+You can also call it a PlayStation 1 (aka PSX or PS1) DIY case mod, if that is more your cup of tea (or coffee), I don’t judge.

 1.1 Pictures of the final result